|

 DUNCAN KENNEDY

-Carter Professor of General Jurisprudence
+Carter Professor of General Jurisprudence, Emeritus

 Harvard Law School